FCBGP/fcbgp-protocol/draft-wang-sidrops-fcbgp-protocol.md

 <!-- TODO: Is FC-BGP proposed for AS_PATH security only?
 Then the last sentence says it will process with the data plane.
-It is better to revise this abstract to make it more accurate. --> This document describes Forwarding Commitment BGP (FC-BGP).
-It is an extension to the Border Gateway Protocol (BGP) that provides security for the path of Autonomous Systems (ASs) through which a BGP UPDATE message passes.
+It is better to revise this abstract to make it more accurate. --> This document defines an extension, Forwarding Commitment BGP (FC-BGP), to the Border Gateway Protocol (BGP).
+FC-BGP provides security for the path of Autonomous Systems (ASs) through which a BGP UPDATE message passes.
 Forwarding Commitment (FC) is a cryptographically signed segment to certify an AS's routing intent on its directly connected hops.
-Based on FC, FC-BGP aims to build a secure inter-domain system that can simultaneously authenticate the AS_PATH attribute in the BGP UPDATE message and validate network forwarding on the data plane.
+Based on FC, FC-BGP aims to build a secure inter-domain system that can simultaneously authenticate the AS_PATH attribute in the BGP UPDATE message.
+The extension is backward compatible, which means a router that supports the extension can interoperate with a router that doesn't support the extension.

 --- middle

 # Introduction

-The FC-BGP control plane mechanism described in this document aims to ensure that advertised routes in BGP {{RFC4271}} are authentic.
+The FC-BGP mechanism described in this document aims to ensure that advertised routes in BGP {{RFC4271}} are authentic.
 FC-BGP accomplishes this by introducing a new optional, transitive, and extended length path attribute called FC (Forwarding Commitment) to the BGP UPDATE message.
 This attribute can be used by an FC-BGP-compliant BGP speaker (referred to hereafter as an FC-BGP speaker) to generate, propagate, and validate BGP UPDATE messages to enhance security.
 In other words, when the BGP UPDATE message travels through an FC-BGP-enabled AS, it adds a new FC based on the AS order in AS_PATH.
 Subsequent ASs can then utilize the list of FCs in the BGP UPDATE message to ensure that the advertised path is consistent with the AS_PATH attribute.

-FC-BGP is fully compatible with BGP and provides more security benefits in case of partial deployment compared with BGPsec {{RFC8205}}, which we will prove at {{comparison}}.
+BGPsec is a path-level authentication approach described in {{RFC8205}}.
+It replaces the AS_PATH attribute, which is used to record the sequence of autonomous systems (ASes) that a BGP update has traversed, with the non-transitive BGPsec_Path attribute.
+However, when a peer does not support BGPsec, the BGPsec_Path attribute will be downgraded to the standard AS_PATH attribute, losing the security benefits provided by BGPsec.
+In contrast, FC-BGP (Forwarding Commitment Driven BGP) preserves the AS_PATH attribute and introduces an additional list of signed messages called Forwarding Commitments.
+Each Forwarding Commitment (FC) is a publicly verifiable code certifying the correctness of a three-hop pathlet.
+FC-BGP builds its path authentication based on these FCs.

+FC-BGP and BGPsec offer different levels of security benefits in the case of partial deployment, even though they achieve the same security benefits when fully deployed.
+BGPsec tightly couples path authentication with the BGP path construction process, requiring each AS to iteratively verify the signatures of each prior hop before extending the authentication chain.
+Consequently, a single legacy AS that does not support BGPsec can break the authentication chain, preventing subsequent BGPsec-aware ASes from reviving the authentication process.
+As a result, in partial deployment scenarios, BGPsec is often downgraded to the legacy BGP protocol, losing its security benefits.

+In contrast to BGPsec, FC-BGP treats partial deployability as a first-class citizen.
+It adopts a pathlet-driven authentication paradigm, in which the authenticity of an AS-path can be incrementally built based on authenticated pathlets.
+This design ensures that downstream FC-BGP-aware ASes can use the authenticated pathlets provided by upstream upgraded ASes, even if the full AS-path traverses legacy ASes that do not support FC-BGP.
+By allowing the authentication of sub-paths, FC-BGP enables incremental deployment and provides security benefits to the FC-BGP-aware ASes, regardless of the deployment status of other ASes on the path.

 Similar to BGPsec, FC-BGP relies on RPKI to perform route origin validation {{RFC6483}}.
 Additionally, any FC-BGP speaker that wishes to process the FC path attribute along with BGP UPDATE messages MUST obtain a router certificate and store it in the RPKI repository.
 This certificate is associated with its AS number.
 The router key generation here follows {{RFC8208}} and {{RFC8635}}.

-It is worth noting that the FC-BGP framework can be extended to verify data plane forwarding paths, ensuring that these paths honor the control plane BGP paths.
-However, the description of these mechanisms is outside the scope of this document.
+It is NOT RECOMMENDED to enable both BGPsec and FC-BGP simultaneously in a BGP network.
+However, if a BGP update message contains both BGPsec and FC-BGP features, the BGP speaker should process the message properly.
+In such cases, the BGP speaker should prioritize BGPsec over FC-BGP.
+This means that if a BGP update message includes the BGPsec_PATH attribute, a BGP speaker that supports both BGPsec and FC-BGP should use the Secure_Path instead of the AS_PATH to generate or verify the FC segments.
+This prioritization ensures that the security benefits of BGPsec are not compromised by the presence of FC-BGP in the same update message.

 ## Requirements Language